Indoor Humidity During Winter – What Should It Be?

 DRY SKIN From Low Humidity

-That’s probably the first thing you notice during winter.
+That’s the first thing you notice during winter.
 For me, it’s my hands.
 They dry out first.
 But it’s everything.
 All your skin dries out.
-It even cracks when it gets real bad.

 DRY NOSE From Low Humidity

-Then goes the nose.
-The mucus membranes dry out.
-That gets uncomfortable and annoying.
-Worst case you might even get a bloody nose…
+The mucus membranes dry out, which can be uncomfortable and annoying.
+In the worst case, you might even get a bloody nose.

 CHAPPED LIPS From Low Humidity